freifunk-gluon/gluon/docs/user/site.rst

     When set this offers the outdoor mode flag for 5 GHz radios in the config mode which reconfigures the AP to select its channel from outdoor chanlist, while respecting regulatory specifications, and  disables mesh on that radio.
+    The ``outdoors`` option in turn allows to configure when outdoor mode will be enabled.
+    When set to ``true`` all 5 GHz radios will use outdoor channels, while on ``false`` the outdoor mode will be completely disabled.
+The default setting is ``'preset'``, which will enable outdoor mode automatically on outdoor-capable devices.
     ::

       wifi5 = {